rwilcox/my-learnings-docs/learning_time_series_database_druid.md

 >
 > * Coordinator leader election
 >
-> * Segment "publishing" protocol from Historical
+> * Segment "publishing" protocol from Historical <— also called segment announcement, when the historical boots up and needs to tell broker what segments it can query
 >
 > * Segment load/drop protocol between Coordinator and Historical
 >